László Trócsányi

-László Trócsányi (born 6 March 1956) is a Hungarian lawyer, academic, diplomat, politician and Member of the European Parliament (MEP) since 2019.
-Formerly, he was the Hungarian Ambassador to Belgium and Luxembourg from 2000 to 2004, a member of the Constitutional Court of Hungary between 2007 and 2010 and Hungarian Ambassador to France from 2010 to 2014.
+László Trócsányi (born 6 March 1956) is a Hungarian lawyer and academic and former diplomat and politician who most recently served as a Member of the European Parliament (MEP) from 2019 to 2024.
+Formerly, he was the Hungarian ambassador to Belgium and Luxembourg from 2000 to 2004, a member of the Constitutional Court of Hungary from 2007 to 2010, and ambassador to France from 2010 to 2014.
 He was Minister of Justice in the third and fourth Orbán cabinets, from 6 June 2014 to 30 June 2019.

 Studies and academic career

 Trócsányi began his university studies in 1975 at the Faculty of Law of the Attila József University of Szeged (József Attila Tudományegyetem, since 2000 University of Szeged).
 In 1977, he joined the Faculty of Law of the Eötvös Loránd University in Budapest.
 He graduated in 1980.

 He began working as a research associate in the Hungarian Parliament Library and then became a collaborator of the Institute of Legal Studies of the Hungarian Academy of Sciences (Magyar Tudományos Akadémia, MTA).
 Admitted to the bar, he was hired as a lawyer in 1985 in Budapest, but remained a collaborator at the MTA.

 In 1987, he became an assistant at the Department of Constitutional Law at the University of Szeged.
 From 1989 to 1990, he was a fellow at the Catholic University of Louvain and worked with Professor Francis Delpérée.
 Trócsányi obtained his doctorate in 1991 with a thesis on the administrative jurisdiction in comparative law.

 In 1991, he co-founded the law firm Nagy & Trócsányi with Péter Nagy in Budapest.
 Throughout his later years in politics, his law firm has remained involved in representing clients in relation with governmental matters.

 Trócsányi was appointed lecturer in the Constitutional Law Department of the University of Szeged in 1992 and chaired the department from 1994 to 2010.
 In addition to these activities, he also held the position of Associate Dean of the Faculty of Law of the University of Szeged.
 Since 2000, he has been an accredited professor at Szeged University and for many years held the position of Secretary of the International Association of Constitutional Law.
 Between 2005 and 2007, he chaired the Committee for International Relations of the Budapest Bar Association.

 In 2004 he became director of the Center for European Studies at the University of Szeged.
 Between 2005 and 2008, he worked as an associate professor at Université Lyon-III.
 In 2013, he initiated the creation of the Centre universitaire francophone at the University of Szeged.